 As a rule, we do not share your personal data with anyone outside Project Moore.
 However, we may share your personal data with trusted third parties that perform business functions for us or provide services to us.
 All such third parties will be required to adequately safeguard your personal data, subject to agreements that correspond to the requirements of applicable laws.
 Your personal data may also be shared on legal grounds or investigations (e.g. disclosure to prevent crime or fraud, or to comply with a court order or legislation).

 We may transfer your personal data to trusted third parties in countries outside of the European Economic Area for our client relationship management, and for our newsletters and event registration.
 We will ensure that adequate safeguards are in place to comply with the requirements for the international transfer of personal data under applicable privacy laws.
-For these transfers of personal data outside the European Economic Area we have used Standard Contractual Clauses “(EU-)controller to (Non-EU/EEA-)processor” Decision 2010/87/EU as appropriate safeguards.
+For these transfers of personal data outside the European Economic Area we have used Standard Contractual Clauses “MODULE TWO: Transfer controller to processor” Decision 2021/914 as appropriate safeguards.
 Contact us to obtain a copy.

 Project Moore has taken appropriate technical and organizational measures to protect your data against unauthorized use, unauthorized access and wrongful modifications, loss or destruction.
 Your personal data will be stored no longer than is necessary for the purpose they were obtained, including compliance with legal and fiscal obligations and for solving any disputes.